a733573/quicksearch_selector/README.md

 ## Installation

-1. Download the latest release from the [GitHub repository](https://github.com/a733573/quicksearch_selector).
+1. Download the latest release from the [releases page](https://github.com/a733573/quicksearch_selector/releases).
 2. Open Anki and go to `Tools > Add-ons > Install from File`.
 3. Select the downloaded `.ankiaddon` file.